Research and reports

 It’s also a good idea to buy draught excluders to insulate the property, while also preventing doors and windows from rattling.

-Water tanks can freeze, so if there’s one in the loft, the loft should be insulated to prevent this from happening.
+If you have a water tank in the loft, make sure the loft is insulated to prevent the water tank from freezing.
 The tank can crack and split when it freezes, causing eventual leaks and even flooding.

-It’s important your tenants know where the stopcock is in the event the water supply needs to be turned off quickly.
+It’s important your tenants know where the stopcock is in your property, so they can turn off the water supply quickly in an emergency.
 It’ll usually be under the kitchen sink but it does vary from property to property.

 During extreme weather conditions, you or your letting agent will need to stay in close contact with your tenants.
 If the property is flooded, instruct your tenants to turn off the gas and electricity.